The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

 Stagecoach Performing Arts teaches children to sing, dance and act.
 The beauty of learning these skills is that people learn not only to perform on stage, but more importantly, to perform to their full ability in life.

-For the last 30 years Stagecoach has enabled more than a million young people to gain confidence, challenge, explore and develop themselves and, crucially, build essential life skills.
+For over 30 years Stagecoach has enabled more than a million young people to gain confidence, challenge, explore and develop themselves and, crucially, build essential life skills.

 As their students grow, the 350-plus franchisees in the network also grow and flourish.

-Despite being 30 years old, Stagecoach continually refines its franchise model, which is one reason why nearly 50,000 students flock to more than 1,700 Stagecoach schools and classes across eight countries each week.
+Despite being over 30 years old, Stagecoach continually refines its franchise model, which is one reason why over 50,000 students flock to more than 2,000 Stagecoach schools and classes across eight countries each week.

 Stagecoach Performing Arts franchisees are given the opportunity to oversee a team of teachers, who deliver fun and engaging singing, dance and drama classes for students aged between four and 18.